Georges034302/my-test-repo-projects/README.md

 # my-test-repo-projects
-GitHub Test repo for Projects
+### GitHub Test repo for Projects
+* Update README everytime a feature is added
+* Every team member is responsible for updating README